RDM4CAU/ufg-summerschool/sDB/sDB.md

 ## Format

-- file based formats in reproducible projects
+- File based formats in reproducible projects

     - text based formats (e.g. .csv) if possible

     - established and simple binary formats (e.g. sqlite) if required

-- no server based formats in reproducible projects
+- No server based formats in reproducible projects

     - snapshots to files allowed

-- no xls., .mdb, .dbase etc.!
+- No xls., .mdb, .dbase etc.!

-- no Excell for working with data
+- No Excell for working with data

     - OO or LO calc is allowed

 ## Denormalisation